Contrasting Sema4 (SMFR) & Its Rivals

 |2.65

-Sema4 currently has a consensus price target of $2.67, suggesting a potential upside of 820.81%.
-As a group, “Health services” companies have a potential upside of 97.38%.
-Given Sema4’s higher probable upside, analysts plainly believe Sema4 is more favorable than its rivals.
+Sema4 currently has a consensus price target of $2.67, indicating a potential upside of 796.36%.
+As a group, “Health services” companies have a potential upside of 98.32%.
+Given Sema4’s higher probable upside, equities research analysts clearly believe Sema4 is more favorable than its peers.

 Profitability

-This table compares Sema4 and its rivals’ net margins, return on equity and return on assets.
+This table compares Sema4 and its peers’ net margins, return on equity and return on assets.

 |Net Margins